-- 2.101 All street designs shall provide for the safe and efficient travel to the public.
+- 2.101 All street designs shall provide for safe and efficient travel to the public.

 Streets shall be designed to carry the recommended traffic volumes identified for each street classification.
-Street classifications are set forth in the Canby Transportation System Plan as updated. - 2.102 Streets shall be designed to meet or exceed minimum guidelines.
-These guidelines are set forth in the "AASHTO Policy on Geometric Design of Highways and Streets" (latest edition).
-Traffic Control Devices shall conform to the "Manual on Uniform Traffic Control Devices for Streets and Highways," Federal Highway Administration, with Oregon Supplements, Oregon Department of Transportation (latest edition).

-2.103 A transportation impact study (TIS) may be required.
+Street classifications are outlined in the Canby Transportation System Plan as updated. - 2.102 Streets shall be designed to meet or exceed minimum guidelines.
+These guidelines are outlined in the "American Association of State Highway and Transportation Officials (AASHTO) Policy on Geometric Design of Highways and Streets" (latest edition).
+Traffic Control Devices shall conform to the "Manual on Uniform Traffic Control Devices for Streets and Highways," Federal Highway Administration, with Oregon Supplements, Oregon Department of Transportation (latest edition). - 2.103 A transportation impact study (TIS) may be required. - a.

-- a.
 If a transportation impact study was required during land use planning, then it shall be finalized as part of the design.
-This should take into account any changes to the development, existing conditions or agency requirements since the time the draft report was done. - b.
+This should take into account any changes to the development, existing conditions, or agency requirements since the time the draft report was done. - b.
 If a transportation study was not required during land use planning, it shall be required during design if the proposed development creates more than 1,000 trips per day based upon the ITE Trip Generation Manual, if the development appears to have a significant impact upon local transportation, or if the development will negatively affect an existing traffic concern. - c.
-The scope of the TIS shall be determined by the City as detailed in the Canby development code section 16.08.150 E and F. At a minimum the traffic report shall evaluate nearby intersections as identified by the City and shall determine existing conditions (service level, v/c ratio, cueing) during average day conditions, PM peak and AM peak; projected conditions, identify changes and impacts, and recommend potential solutions.
+The scope of the TIS shall be determined by the City as detailed in the City of Canby Development Code section 16.08.150 E and F. The traffic report shall evaluate nearby intersections as identified by the City and shall determine existing conditions (service level, v/c ratio, cueing) during average day conditions, PM peak and AM peak; projected conditions, identify changes and impacts, and recommend potential solutions.
 The potential solutions should also be evaluated. - d.
-The scope of the TIS shall also be verified with ODOT or Clackamas County if their facilities may be affected by the development. - e.
-The TIS shall be conducted by a registered traffic or civil engineer in the State of Oregon.
+The scope of the TIS shall also be verified with ODOT or Clackamas County, if their facilities may be affected by the development. - e.
+The TIS shall be conducted by a Registered Traffic or Civil Engineer in the State of Oregon.

 - 2.104 A geotechnical report may be required for the streets or general site grading.
-The report shall be conducted by a registered engineer in the State of Oregon.
-The report shall include a site specific investigation including a description of existing conditions based upon existing data and site investigations, slope stability, groundwater location, design criteria and construction recommendations.
+The report shall be conducted by a Registered Engineer in the State of Oregon.
+The report shall include a site-specific investigation, slope stability, groundwater location, design criteria and construction recommendations.
 The report shall be required under certain conditions such as: - a.
 If there are suspect ground conditions such as potentially poor soil, unstable ground or slide conditions on the site or nearby, - b.
-If there will be significant cut of fill, - c.
-If there will be structures that are public, or are supporting infrastructure such as retaining walls over 48 inches high or bridges. - 2.105 Refer to the adopted transportation system plan (TSP) for functional classifications, required upgrades to existing facilities, alternative transportation systems and routes.
+If there will be a significant cut of fill, - c.
+If there will be structures that are public or are supporting infrastructure such as retaining walls over 48 inches high or bridges. - 2.105 Refer to the adopted transportation system plan (TSP) for functional classifications, required upgrades to existing facilities, alternative transportation systems, and routes.